hudochenkov/postcss-sorting/docs/properties-order.md

 # properties-order

 Specify the order of properties within declaration blocks.
-Can specify empty line before property groups.

 Prefixed properties *will always* precede the unprefixed version.